WICG/manifest-incubations/tabbed-mode-explainer.md

 User agents can decide how to handle dragging these tabs around to create new windows or combine with browser tabs.

+Apps can detect whether they have the tab strip enabled by checking the display mode with a media query.
+Eg. `media="(display-mode: tabbed)"`.

 ## Use cases

-A use case for the pinned home tab is productivity apps that allow editing multiple documents at once.
+Tabbed mode is useful for any site where it is common to have more than one instance open at a time.
+Without tabbed mode, this would mean opening multiple windows for a single app which quickly becomes difficult to manage.

+This can also be used instead of sites creating their own HTML-based tab strip.

+The pinned home tab is suited for any site with a well defined home page that can be used to navigate the site.
+For example, productivity apps that have a home page with a gallery of current documents and a way to create a new documents.
 The home tab can be used as a menu to open existing files, all of which would then open in their own tab.
 These apps may also use a custom URL for the new tab button to quickly create a new document.

 A use case for having the new tab button hidden is when the home tab is present and that page is sufficient to navigate the app.
 For example a news site where articles are opened from the home tab.